Decision Method

 When to use a Pro/Con Analysis

-- You want to involve the whole team in the evaluation
+- You want to involve the whole team in the evaluation so everyone feels heard

-- Arguments and perspectives differ across team members
+- Arguments and perspectives differ across team members and you need to surface them all before deciding

-- You need a fast, lightweight method that everyone understands
+- You need a fast, lightweight method that everyone understands without explanation

 Step-by-step guide